LaurieDacosta94/chat-1-2-/README.md

-# WhatsApp Clone (Frontend Only)
+# WhatsApp Clone (Full Stack Example)

-A lightweight, responsive WhatsApp-style messaging interface built with vanilla HTML, CSS, and JavaScript.
-The app runs entirely on the client, stores chat history in `localStorage`, and can be deployed to any static host such as [Render Static Sites](https://render.com/docs/static-sites).
+A lightweight WhatsApp-style messaging interface with a companion Node.js + Socket.io backend.
+The frontend (vanilla HTML, CSS, JavaScript) remains deployable as a static site, while the backend provides user authentication, message persistence, and real-time delivery backed by PostgreSQL.

 ## Features

+### Frontend
 - 📱 **Responsive layout** that adapts from desktop to mobile sizes.
 - 💬 **Dynamic chat list** with search, starring, and archiving capabilities.
 - 🗂️ **Sidebar filters** to flip between all, starred, and archived chats with live counts.